OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:1

-Then Joshua gathered all the tribes of Israel at Shechem.
-He summoned the elders, leaders, judges, and officials of Israel, and they presented themselves before God.
+Then Joshua gathered all the tribes of Israel at Shechem and called for the elders, leaders, judges, and officials of Israel; and they presented themselves before God.

 ## Joshua 24:2

-Joshua said to all the people, “This is what the Lord, the God of Israel, says:
-‘Long ago your ancestors, including Terah the father of Abraham and Nahor, lived beyond the Euphrates River and worshipped other gods.
+Joshua said to all the people, “This is what the Lord, the God of Israel, says: ‘In ancient times your ancestors, including Terah, the father of Abraham and Nahor, lived beyond the Euphrates River and worshipped other gods.

 ## Joshua 24:3

-But I took your father Abraham from the land beyond the Euphrates and led him throughout Canaan and gave him many descendants.
-I gave him Isaac,
+But I took your father Abraham from beyond the Euphrates and led him throughout the land of Canaan and multiplied his descendants, giving him Isaac.

 ## Joshua 24:4

-and to Isaac I gave Jacob and Esau.
-I assigned the hill country of Seir to Esau, but Jacob and his children went down to Egypt.
+To Isaac I gave Jacob and Esau.
+I assigned the hill country of Seir to Esau, but Jacob and his sons went down to Egypt.

 ---

 ## Joshua 24:5

-Then I sent Moses and Aaron, and I afflicted Egypt by what I did there, and afterward I brought you out.
+Then I sent Moses and Aaron, and I afflicted Egypt by what I did there, and afterwards I brought you out.

 ## Joshua 24:6

-When I brought your ancestors out of Egypt, you came to the sea, and the Egyptians pursued them with chariots and horsemen as far as the Red Sea.
+I brought your ancestors out of Egypt, and you came to the sea, and the Egyptians pursued them with chariots and horsemen to the Red Sea.

 ## Joshua 24:7

-But they cried out to the Lord, and He put darkness between you and the Egyptians; He brought the sea over them and covered them.
-You saw with your own eyes what I did to the Egyptians.
+But when they cried out to the Lord, He put darkness between you and the Egyptians, and brought the sea over them and covered them.
+Your own eyes saw what I did in Egypt.
 Then you lived in the wilderness for a long time.

 ---

 ## Joshua 24:8

-I brought you to the land of the Amorites who lived east of the Jordan.
-They fought against you, but I gave them into your hands.
-You took possession of their land when I destroyed them before you.
+I brought you to the land of the Amorites who lived beyond the Jordan.
+They fought against you, but I handed them over to you, and you took possession of their land when I destroyed them before you.

 ## Joshua 24:9

-Then Balak son of Zippor, king of Moab, prepared to fight against Israel.
-He summoned Balaam son of Beor to curse you,
+Then Balak son of Zippor, king of Moab, rose to fight against Israel, and sent for Balaam son of Beor to curse you.

 ## Joshua 24:10

-but I would not listen to Balaam.
-So he blessed you again and again, and I delivered you out of his hand.
+But I would not listen to Balaam, so he blessed you repeatedly, and I delivered you from his hand.

----

 ## Joshua 24:11

-Then you crossed the Jordan and came to Jericho.
-The people of Jericho fought against you, as did the Amorites, Perizzites, Canaanites, Hittites, Girgashites, Hivites, and Jebusites, but I gave them into your hands.
+You crossed the Jordan and came to Jericho.
+The citizens of Jericho fought against you, as did the Amorites, Perizzites, Canaanites, Hittites, Girgashites, Hivites, and Jebusites, but I handed them over to you.

 ## Joshua 24:12

-I sent the hornet ahead of you, which drove them out before you—also the two Amorite kings.
-You did not do it with your own sword and bow.
+I sent the hornet ahead of you, which drove them out before you, including the two Amorite kings.
+It was not by your sword or bow.

 ## Joshua 24:13

-So I gave you a land you did not toil for, and cities you did not build—and you live in them and eat from vineyards and olive groves you did not plant.’
+I gave you a land on which you did not toil and cities you did not build, and you live in them and eat from vineyards and olive groves that you did not plant.’

 ---

 ## Joshua 24:14

-“Now, therefore, fear the Lord and serve Him with all faithfulness.
-Throw away the gods your ancestors worshipped beyond the Euphrates and in Egypt, and serve the Lord.
+Now, therefore, fear the Lord and serve Him with all faithfulness.
+Throw away the gods your ancestors worshipped beyond the Euphrates River and in Egypt, and serve the Lord.

 ## Joshua 24:15

-But if serving the Lord seems undesirable to you, then choose for yourselves today whom you will serve—whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites in whose land you are living.
+But if serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve, whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the Lord.”

----

 ## Joshua 24:16